jhocc/calico/README.md

 Calico was built using Case Commons' agile development process, in response to the State of California's AGPQ solicitation.

-1. The Calico team was led by Nicole Reece (Product Manager).
+1. The Calico team was led by Nicole Tecco Reece (Product Manager).
 Team members:
 	* Pierre Klein (UX)
 	* Pema Geyleg (Technical Architect)
 	* Nate Jones (Full stack developer)